fastrgv/Portable-OpenAL-Sound/README.md

 It is suitable for any Ada application that needs music, sound loops or transient sound effects; eg. games.

 ------------------------------------------------------------------
-Added a C++ version with same design using OpenAL & Pthreads:
+Added a C++ version with similar design using OpenAL & Pthreads:

   * Download: coa20nov20.7z using link above.